Royce Lewis Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed four innings, allowing four earned runs while giving up seven hits.
+- His last time out came on Sunday against the Seattle Mariners, when the right-hander went 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 28-year-old has a 5.40 ERA and 9.7 strikeouts per nine innings in 23 games this season, while giving up a batting average of .292 to opposing hitters.
+- In 21 games this season, the 28-year-old has put up an ERA of 5.28, with 7.7 strikeouts per nine innings.
+Opponents are batting .294 against him.

 © 2023 Data Skrive.
 All rights reserved.